srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 ## Drone Hardware Configuartions

-The drone configuration follows the [GAIA drone setup](https://github.umn.edu/HongFlowFieldImagingLab/GAIA-drone-control/tree/peter-server), which is based on the [Holybro S500 v2 development kit](https://holybro.com/collections/s500/products/s500-v2-development-kit).
-The following upgrades enhance performance for dynamic smoke tracking:
+The drone configuration follows the [GAIA drone setup](https://github.umn.edu/HongFlowFieldImagingLab/GAIA-drone-control/tree/peter-server), which is based on the [Holybro S500 v2 development kit](https://holybro.com/collections/s500/products/s500-v2-development-kit) with some upgrades to enhance performance for dynamic smoke tracking.

 ### Hardware Upgrades: